Improving Place Recognition Using Dynamic Object Detection: Introduction

 Image-based approaches have proven to be robust methods for recognizing places \cite{Williams2009}.
 When agents use appearance-based place recognition, they attempt to infer their location from matching information about their current environment, gathered by their visual sensors, with a database of information about previously-visited locations.
 State-of-the-art devices that use sophisticated methods for appearance-based place recognition have shown outstanding performance in mapping and localization tasks \cite{LeeTango}.
 Researchers have exploited the capabilities of these devices in a variety of applications, including indoor navigation \cite{Munoz2016} \cite{munozCyber2017}.

 Indoor and outdoor places alike are usually populated with dynamic objects, that is, objects that are not guaranteed to be present or in the same location in future observations of the place.
+Some of these objects may be in motion (such as a car driving by); others may be motionless (such as a parked car) but nonetheless temporary.
 A significant presence of these dynamic objects can cause traditional appearance-based place recognition algorithms to fail.
-In this article, we present a novel approach that improves the representation of places by augmenting traditional image-based place representation schemes with high-level visual information about dynamic objects.
-Approaches based on feature tracking can detect dynamic objects that are moving at the time of an agent's observation, but the approach we present accommodates both moving and motionless dynamic objects.
+In this article, we present a novel approach that augments traditional image-based place representation schemes with high-level visual information about dynamic objects, both moving and motionless.

+Our approach produces the following contributions: \begin{itemize} \item improvement in the accuracy of place recognition in environments populated by dynamic objects; \item reduction in the time required to match two places; \item reduction in the size of the original representation used by ``flexible'' place recognition algorithms; and \item reduction in the size of the database of places visited by an agent. \end{itemize}

-Our approach produces the following contributions: \begin{itemize} \item conceptualization of the \emph{validity} of a place representation based on the presence of dynamic objects.
-We describe how this notion of a \emph{valid} place representation can be used to make efficiency improvements to traditional place recognition algorithms, and to measure the quality of an agent's observation; \item classification of existing place recognition techniques into \emph{rigid} or \emph{flexible} depending on the malleability of their place representation; \item reduction in the size of the original representation used by suitable place recognition algorithms; \item reduction in the size of the database of places visited by an agent; \item reduction in the time required to match two places; \item improvement in the accuracy of place recognition in environments populated by dynamic objects. \end{itemize}
+In addition, we define two related concepts: \begin{itemize} \item \emph{validity} of a place representation based on the presence of dynamic objects.
+We describe how this notion of a \emph{valid} place representation can be used to make efficiency improvements to traditional place recognition algorithms, and to measure the quality of an agent's observation; and \item \emph{rigid} and \emph{flexible} existing place recognition techniques, a classification that depends on the malleability of their place representation schema. \end{itemize}

-This article is organized as follows: Section \ref{relWork} discusses related work in appearance-based place recognition, object classification, and localization.
+The remainder of this article is organized as follows: Section \ref{relWork} discusses related work in appearance-based place recognition, object classification, and localization.
 Section \ref{approach} describes the proposed method to improve place representations.
 Section \ref{bbow} explains how the proposed method can be incorporated in state-of-the-art place recognition algorithms.
 Section \ref{evaluation} presents an evaluation of the proposed approach.